solid/solidproject.org/_posts/implement/apps/vocabularies/2019-08-28-13_creation-methodology.md

 ---
 layout: post
-title: "Create better vocabularies with the NeOn methodology"
+title: "NeOn, a vocabulary creation methodology"
 permalink: implement/apps/vocabularies/create/methodology
 tags: [implement, vocabularies]
-categories: [Implement]
+categories: [Implement/Vocabularies]
 ---

 ### The NeOn methodology

-[NeOn](#ref_neon) is a reference method for building __ontology networks__, that is to say inter-related vocabularies.
+NeOn is a reference method for building __ontology networks__, that is to say inter-related vocabularies.
 NeOn proposes different scenarii, to enable reusing existing resources (both ontological and non-ontological, i.e. data models that are not vocabularies) or building the vocabulary from scratch.
-The detail of these scenarii is provided in the [referenced publication](#ref_neon), but we will give thereafter an overview of the "build-from-scratch" scenario.
+The detail of these scenarii is provided in the [referenced publication](https://pdfs.semanticscholar.org/3d34/d26ddc2024b80c3296a8552e160d973cd9a2.pdf), but we will give thereafter an overview of the "build-from-scratch" scenario.

 #### Requirements specification